 Lebanon is one of the world's 20 most densely populated countries and hosts the world's largest refugee population compared to the country's own inhabitants.
 It is estimated that up to 1.5 million Syrians are displaced into Lebanon in addition to 180,000 Palestine refugees in Lebanon and 29,000 Palestinian refugees from Syria.
 These populations live across all governorates in Lebanon.
 Nearly all municipalities are hosting communities as refugees are living in 97 percent of municipalities.
 The majority of displaced Syrians live in Zahle, Baalbek, Baabda and Akkar, with most Palestinian refugees living in Saida, South and Akkar.
 Urban areas accommodate almost 90 percent of the refugee population in Lebanon, including the vast majority of displaced Syrians.
-There is currently a total of 6076 informal settlements (all sites including small ones); or 3,109 informal settlements (with more than 4 structures) with an estimated 22% of the population living in informal settlements.
+There is currently a total of 6076 informal settlements (all sites including small ones); or 3,109 informal settlements.
 As such, the vast majority of refugees reside in collective shelters and in residential areas.